apache/opendal/website/docs/contributing/podling-report.md

 New podlings are required to submit reports monthly for the first three months.
 After this period, the reporting frequency changes to quarterly.

-**The current reporting frequency for OpenDAL is once per quarter.** Stay attentive to the general email list for the Incubator, where due dates for these reports are announced.
+**The current reporting frequency for OpenDAL is once per quarter.** Stay attentive to general@incubator.apache.org ([subscribe](mailto:general-subscribe@incubator.apache.org)), where due dates for these reports are announced.

 ### Report Preparation

-It's recommended to discuss the report on the dev list, inviting all members to contribute.
+It's recommended to discuss the report on dev@opendal.apache.org ([subscribe](mailto:dev-subscribe@opendal.apache.org)), inviting all members to contribute.
 Here are the critical points your report should address:

 - Any concerns that require the attention of the Incubator PMC or ASF Board.
 - Legal, infrastructure, cross-project, or personal issues that need addressing.